Ingot: Types

 Ingots are generally made of metal, either pure or alloy, heated past its melting point and cast into a bar or block using a mold chill method.

 A special case are polycrystalline or single crystal ingots made by pulling from a molten melt.

 Single crystal

-Single crystal ingots (called boules) of materials are grown (crystal growth) using methods such as the Czochralski process or Bridgeman technique.
+Single crystal ingots (called boules) of materials are grown (crystal growth) using methods such as the Czochralski process or Bridgman technique.

 The boules may be either semiconductor (e.g. electronic chip wafers, photovoltaic cells) or non-conducting inorganic compounds for industrial and jewelry use (e.g., synthetic ruby, sapphire).

 Single crystal ingots of metal are produced in similar fashion to that used to produce high purity semiconductor ingots, i.e. by vacuum induction refining.
 Single crystal ingots of engineering metals are of interest due to their very high strength due to lack of grain boundaries.
 The method of production is via single crystal dendrite and not via simple casting.
 Possible uses include turbine blades.